-The intelligence unit gradually evolved into what is now known as the Internal Revenue Service Criminal Investigative Division.
-The unit has grown from six investigators in 1919 to a 3,700-member law enforcement division made up of both sworn and non-sworn employees, including nearly 3,000 highly trained special agents.
+The Internal Revenue Service Criminal Investigative Division has grown from six investigators in 1919 to a 3,700-member law enforcement division made up of both sworn and non-sworn employees, including nearly 3,000 highly trained special agents.

 The primary function of IRS agents is to enforce the tax laws of the United States.
 They conduct both civil and criminal investigations into cases involving tax fraud.
 IRS agents also assist other federal agencies in conducting investigations into various financial crimes, such as money laundering, financial fraud, and embezzlement.